About Altus Labs

 Open Methodology

-All published research includes the methodology, assumptions, and limitations in sufficient detail for independent reproduction.
-No black boxes.
+All published research includes the methodology, assumptions, parameters, and limitations in sufficient detail for independent reproduction.
+We treat detail not as a cost but as the price of credibility.

 Research Areas